paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-This command will add the following files to a top-level `c_src` directory which is Erlang convention for the location of C source code since compiled C executables will be what goes in the `priv` directory.<br />
+...to a top-level `c_src` directory which is Erlang convention for the location of C source code since compiled C executables will be what goes in the `priv` directory.<br />
 So what we have here is:

 ---